 If your child is suffering from reactive attachment disorder we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading RAD treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading RAD treatment for children and adolescents.

 Learn more about reactive attachment disorder treatment at Southwood Psychiatric Hospital Pittsburgh, PA